Dynatrace/dynatrace-operator/CONTRIBUTING.md

 7. Create a pull request from the fork ([see guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)), with a proper title and fill out the description template.
 Once everything is ready, set the PR ready for review.

-8. A maintainer will review the pull request and make comments.Prefer adding additional commits over amending and force-pushing since it can be difficult to follow code reviews when the commit history changes.
+8. A maintainer will review the pull request and make comments.
+It's preferable to add additional commits over amending and force-pushing since it can be difficult to follow code reviews when the commit history changes.
 Commits will be squashed when they're merged.

 ## Unit tests